munificent/craftinginterpreters/book/jumping-back-and-forth.md

 <aside name="instr">

-We've got plenty of space left in our op code range, so we could have separate instructions for conditional jumps that implicitly pop and those that don't, I suppose.
+We've got plenty of space left in our opcode range, so we could have separate instructions for conditional jumps that implicitly pop and those that don't, I suppose.
 But I'm trying to keep things minimal for the book.
 In your bytecode VM, it's worth exploring adding more specialized instructions and see how they